 Tropical gardens, large shaded patio, lounge area, chill-out space with hammocks and free WiFi throughout.
 In rooms: Hierbas de Ibiza products, tea- and coffee-making facilities, minibar and free bottled water.

 Our favourite rooms

 We’ve fallen head-over-heels for all four rooms at this fabulous finca: the beige-and-ivory-styled Best Rooms have peaceful shady terraces with views of the olive groves; the cooling, sand-hued Great Room is bright and airy,and the Intimate Room is decorated with woven Balinese furnishings.

 The dazzling 23-metre saltwater pool has an enviable location overlooking green-and-terracotta olive groves, and is framed by white parasols, comfy cushion-lined sunbeds and thatched Balinese-style gazebos.

 There’s no spa as such, but the hotel can arrange a variety of stress-relieving massages, brightening facials and beauty treatments in your room, by the pool or among the fruit trees in the garden.
 Fitness fanatics can have personal training sessions, Pilates and yoga classes in the garden.

 Bring your own tupperware in which to stash freshly-picked fruit from the orchard.

-Guests can use the common areas of the hotel after check-out for €55 a person.
+Guests are welcome to use the hotel facilities after check-out for a fee of €55 a person.